Is self-employment right for me?

 Before you start working for yourself, it's a good idea to consider all the implications of being self-employed.
 Many people love being their own boss and enjoy the freedom, responsibility and the rewards it brings.

-This guide will take you through the pros and cons of self-employment, the personal qualities and business skills you’ll need if you want to be your own boss, and some tips to make sure you maintain your life/work balance while you build your business.
+This guide will take you through the pros and cons of self-employment.
+We look at the personal qualities and business skills you’ll need if you want to be your own boss, and share some tips to make sure you maintain your work/life balance while you build your business.

-Ambition and drive can be a good reason to become self-employed – to be your own boss and reap all the rewards from your own efforts.
-It's good to have definite reasons for becoming self-employed, and a clear vision of what you want to achieve.
+Ambition and drive can be good reasons to become self-employed – to be your own boss and reap all the rewards from your own efforts.
+It's good to have definite reasons for becoming self-employed, and a clear idea of what you want to achieve.
 Ask yourself these questions as a starting point:

 • Do you know exactly what you are going to do?